Finding Strength

 Discussion Questions

-What setbacks test Emeline the most?
+What setbacks test Emeline’s perseverance the most?

 Writing & Reflection Prompts